 - 2 tbsp coriander powder

-- 2-3 tbsp chilli powder Add more depending on how spicy you like it.
+- 2-3 tbsp chilli powder Add less or more depending on how spicy you like it.

 - Heat 2 tbsp oil in a wok.

-- Put in sliced onions, ginger and curry leaves and fry for few mins till onions are nice and soft.
+- Put in sliced onions, ginger & garlic paste and curry leaves and fry for few mins till onions are nice and soft.

-- Put in powder mix, tamarind juice and 150ml water.
+- Put in powder mix, tamarind water and 250ml water.
 Mix and cook for 5 mins and bring to a boil.

-- Put in fish and boil for 5 minutes.
+- Put in fish and boil for 5 minutes (with lid on).
 Add salt.
 If you want, you may top up the water OR add in 100ml coconut milk.

 - I also use the tamarind pulp to make ikan bilis sambal - the balance can be stored in the freezer